Visual stories

 by Gerlinde Schuller

 Alexandru has lived in Bucharest for 20 years now and enjoys documenting situations that happen quietly, in passing.
-His photo shots of the city seem timeless.
+His photographs of the city feel enigmatic and timeless.

 The sound of silence was exactly the same a hundred years ago